Sustainability at Thales

 The business case for our unyielding engagement with societal issues is the cornerstone of our strategy.

-Covering nine priority areas, our new targets for 2030 will guide our efforts in the years ahead and raise the tempo of our transformation.
+Covering nine priority areas, our targets for 2030 will guide our efforts in the years ahead and raise the tempo of our transformation.

 Isabelle Simon - Senior Executive Vice President, Group Secretary and General Counsel